qshi47/Flow2QuakeDFN/README.md

 ```

 ### Fault Initial Stress
-The initial shear&normal stresses on each fault patch are set in *QuickParameterAdjust.jl* file.
-This file will be implemented automatically when running the QuakeDFN simulation `RUN_QUAKEDFN.jl`.
+Set the initial shear&normal stresses on each fault patch in *QuickParameterAdjust.jl*.
+This file is executed automatically when running the QuakeDFN simulation `RUN_QUAKEDFN.jl`.

 ### Fault Poro-elastic Stress Change
 Compute the resulting poroelastic stress changes on each fault patch at each (prescribed) time step.